Azure/Azure-Sentinel/Playbooks/Incident-Status-Sync-To-WDATP/readme.md

 **Step#4:** Condition:

-Now it's time to set the condition and actions required to finish the task.
+Now it's time to set the condition and actions required..

-the condition i used here is to set dynamic content attribute to: "Incident Alert product names"
+The condition used here is to set dynamic content attribute to: "Incident Alert product names"

 ![Picture7](./Graphics/7.gif)

-if condition is met then next step would be to set the corresponding alert status in MDATP to "Resolved"
+If condition is met then next step would be to set the corresponding alert status in MDATP to "Resolved"

-Here we will come to use the actual matching attribute called "provider alert ID" which is exactly same as VendorOriginID mentioned above
+The actual matching attribute "provider alert ID" that is exactly same as VendorOriginID mentioned above will be used:

 ![Picture8](./Graphics/8.gif)

-Note also here that we retrieved attribute "provider Alert ID" and used the MDATP connector to pass it to.
-So it's exactly like sending a query to MDATP with the specific alert id ed637431102114129586_160070831 in order to set it to "resovled"
+Note: attribute "provider Alert ID" was retreived and the MDATP connector was used in background to pass it to.
+Same result could be obtained when sending a query to MDATP with the specific alert id ed637431102114129586_160070831 in order to set it to "resovled".

 **Step#5:** testing the playbook in action: